GG-Bond-Ultra/EAE/README.md

 ### Evaluation

-To get the results on ActivityNet1.3, run the following command:
+To get the results, run the following command:

 ```
-python infer.py --data-path /path/to/ILSVRC2012/ --arch arch_name --model-path /path/to/model
+bash run_test.bash
 ```